Mk777Git/property-value-slider/README.md

 ### showNr
 If exists two numbers are insert right to the slider.
 The first shows the current value.
 The second the max value.
+A click on this numbers open an Dialog zu change the value.

 ### min (integer)
 The min value the slider returns
+Standard: 1

 ### max (integer)
 The max value the slider returns
+Standard: 100

 ### startValue (integer)
 The start value for the property.
 This value is set once at the beginning.